bozonx/social-media-posting-microservice/n8n-nodes-bozonx-social-media-posting-microservice/README.md

 #### Channel Mode (Recommended)

-Use pre-configured channels from microservice `config.yaml`.
+Use pre-configured accounts from microservice `config.yaml`.
 Platform and auth are stored on the server.

 - **Channel**: `my_channel` (channel name from config)
 - **Platform**: Select platform (informational, not sent to server)
 - **Post Content**: Your message

-The node sends only `channel` and content.
+The node sends only `account` and content.
 Server uses auth from `config.yaml`.

 #### Inline Mode